krishanthisera/blog/src/content/blog/static-hosting-aws.md

 }
 ```

-Now as we have set up our remote backend and conquered the provider configuration we can start writing our code.
+As we have set up our remote backend and conquered the provider configuration we can start writing our code.

 # S3 Buckets